 This post is the first historical overview in my series Celebrating 125 Years of Utah and the Movies.
 Visit the series page or other historical overviews and reviews of films shot in Utah or made by Utahns.

 The state of Utah is best known for two things: snow and Mormons.
-While Utah’s snow has been a feature of the state since Lake Bonneville dried up millennia ago, Mormons didn’t reach the state until 1847, first settling on native Ute land by the Great Salt Lake and later spreading through the state and much of the Western United States.
-Having gained infamy throughout 19th century America from the Latter-day Saint church’s practice of polygamy, theocratic government lead by governor and prophet Brigham Young, and antagonistic relationship with outsiders, Utah was associated primarily with its predominantly Mormon population.
+While Utah’s snow has been a feature of the state since Lake Bonneville dried up millennia ago, Mormons didn’t reach the state until 1847.
+First settling on native Ute land by the Great Salt Lake, the new settlers spread through the state and much of the Western United States.
+Having gained infamy throughout 19th century America from the Latter-day Saint church’s practice of polygamy, a theocratic government led by governor and prophet Brigham Young, and an antagonistic relationship with outsiders, Utah was associated primarily with its predominantly Mormon population.

-When film became a dominant force in American popular entertainment in the first decade of the 20th century, Utah was in the throes of a campaign to modernize their state’s image.
-After publically disavowing polygamy and dissolving the church supported Utah People’s Party in the 1890s, the Latter-day Saint church lead the way for Utah’s official acceptance into the United States in January of 1896.
+When film became a dominant force in American popular entertainment in the first decade of the 20th century, Utah was in the throes of a campaign to modernize its own image.
+After publically disavowing polygamy and dissolving the church-supported Utah People’s Party in the 1890s, the Latter-day Saint church lead the way for Utah’s official acceptance into the United States in January of 1896.
 Despite its acceptance into the union, the state still struggled to fully escape the influence of the church, hoping to establish a more welcoming environment for non-Mormons and more secularism in state politics.
-The tension between religious parties and the statewide desire for acceptance in American culture and economic prosperity set the backdrop for the representation of Utah onscreen and Utahns involvement in motion picture production during the silent era.
+The tension between religious parties and the statewide desire for acceptance in American culture and economic prosperity set the backdrop for the representation of Utah onscreen and Utahns’ involvement in motion picture production during the silent era.

 The Arrival of Cinema in Utah